tent/libattic/docs/overview.md

 are more recent.

 ### Version conflicts

-Two versions of a file are in conflict if they have each been altered and one is not the ancestor of the other.
-In this case, both should be saved and the user presented with a choice between them.
-Real time collaborative editing is outside the scope of Attic.
+When two versions of a file or folder are in conflict, same name, same parent folder post, the first of the two remains the same, and the later one will be renamed.
+The rename format is as follows `<filename>_<device>_<timestamp>` ex: `test.mp3_myphone_90210`

 ## Sharing/Privacy